ebullient/ttrpg-convert-cli/docs/configuration.md

 Here are some examples of what you may see, and how to fix them:

 - `Unable to find image 'img/bestiary/MM/Green Hag.jpg'` (or similar)

-    Images have, by and large, been converted to webp format.
-This is usually a case of finding the right image (either in the cloned mirror, or using a remote link to the image) and updating the json to point to it.
+    This kind of path refers to an "internal" (meaning part of the base 5e corpus of stuff) image.
+These paths are computed relative to a known base.
+With mirror2, the base has changed (to a different repository structure, see [Copying "internal" images](#copying-internal-images)), and images have, by and large, been converted from `.jpg` or `.png` to `.webp`.
+Fixing this kind of error is usually a case of fixing the path.

-    - If you can fix the link yourself, please [report it in 5eTools #brew-conversion](#reporting-content-errors-to-5etools).
+    - If you can fix the link yourself (change to `.webp`, mirror1 path to revised mirror2 path by removing `img/`), please [report it in 5eTools #brew-conversion](#reporting-content-errors-to-5etools).
-    - If you can't find the image that should be used instead, please [ask for CLI help](../README.md#where-to-find-help) and I'll help you find the right one.
+    - If you can't find the image that should be used instead, please [ask for CLI help](../README.md#where-to-find-help)and we'll help you find the right one.

 - `Unknown spell school Curse in sources[spell|ventus|wandsnwizards]`; similar for item types, item properties, conditions, skills, abilities, etc.

-    This kind of error could be caused by a missing companion file (check dependencies at the top), or a missing definition in the homebrew file.
+    This kind of error could be caused by a missing companion file (check dependencies listed in the `meta` information at the top of the homebrew file) or a missing definition.

     - If you find the missing definition (or it is already present in the homebrew file), and the error persists, please [ask for CLI help first](../README.md#where-to-find-help) so I can make sure there isn't a bug in the CLI preventing it from being read.
-    - If the data really is missing, please [report it in 5eTools #brew-conversion](#reporting-content-errors-to-5etools).
+    - If the data really is missing from the homebrew json, please [report it in 5eTools #brew-conversion](#reporting-content-errors-to-5etools).

 - You may see messages about missing fields or badly formed tables.

     - If you can fix the error by fixing the json content, please [report it in 5eTools #brew-conversion](#reporting-content-errors-to-5etools).
     - If you can't fix the error yourself, please [ask for CLI help first](../README.md#where-to-find-help) so I can make sure there isn't a bug in the CLI.

 ### Reporting content errors to 5eTools

+> [!NOTE]
+> The lovely folks at 5eTools don't understand the CLI, and they don't need to.
+If you report an issue, keep the details focused on the JSON content (typo, missed definition, etc.).
+If you aren't sure, [ask for CLI help first](../README.md#where-to-find-help).

 If you can fix the error by fixing the json content, please report the error in the 5eTools discord channel.